MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/index.md

 | `decimal`  |                      | `System.Data.SqlTypes.SqlDecimal` | `decimal`   | `Decimal`                  |

 All data types include a special "null" value, which represents the lack of data or a mismatch of data.
-(For example, attempting to ingest the string `"abc"` into an `int` column results in this value.)
+For example, attempting to ingest the string `"abc"` into an `int` column results in this value.
-It is not possible to materialize this value explicitly, but one can detect whether an expression evaluates to this value by using the `isnull()` function.
+It is not possible to materialize this value explicitly, but you can detect whether an expression evaluates to this value by using the `isnull()` function.

 > [!WARNING]